The No Fluff Design Method

 If you believe that a good design is not one where there is nothing more to add, but one where there is nothing more to take away - a clean, uncluttered design where every piece of the design serves a purpose - then the No Fluff Design Method is for you.
-The No Fluff Design Method is an iterative and usability-driven approach to design, starting out with no assumptions and carefully testing each design decision for usability over aesthetics.

 No Fluff Design works well with Agile Development processes and budget constraints.
 It produces basic working results quickly, then iterates over them frequently, adding more polish and nuance at each step.